Message from the Head of the Department

 Welcome to the Department of Astronomy and Space Sciences.

-From the earliest civilizations, the only common area of people, the sky and celestial bodies, have been the bridge between these civilizations.
+Lastly, from the earliest civilizations, the only common area of people, the sky and celestial bodies, have been the bridge between these civilizations.
 This common ground of humanity has been the slogan of the International Astronomical Union.

 So let's repeat it all together: We're all together under one sky!